-SellerCloud's Reports Module is a powerful feature offering a rich source of data that enables you to analyze your business performance (sales performance, inventory, profits, etc.).
+SellerCloud's Reports Module is a powerful feature offering a rich source of data that enables you to analyze your business performance, such as sales performance, inventory, profits, etc.

 - Check out the short Reports Overview video.
 From there, you can learn more about a specific report.

 You can set an account for each of your employees and apply different restrictions based on their tasks in your company.